rafaelmnatali/kafka-k8s/README.md

 Resources for a tutorial that covers running KRaft mode [Kafka v3.5.x](https://docs.confluent.io/platform/current/installation/versions-interoperability.html) on a Minikube-based Kubernetes cluster.

+`Confluent-Local` image deploys Apache Kafka along with Confluent Community RestProxy.
+It is experimental, built for local development workflows and is not officially supported for production workloads.

 ## Environment

 | Technology | Version |